 Consider the Gold Card if: you travel and dine out often, can pay the $250 annual fee,4 and want to boost your rewards-earning potential from regular supermarket shopping.

 The Platinum Card®.
 Platinum shines for avid travelers, with 5X points for flights booked directly with airlines or Amex Travel on up to $500,000 a year in purchases, and 5X points on hotels booked and paid in advance through Amex Travel.
-The Card and its $695 annual fee5 also offer many more valuable travel, airline, and hotel benefits that can make every trip more luxurious – like exclusive hotel benefits and access to over 1,300 airport lounges around the world with The Global Lounge Collection®.
+The Card and its $695 annual fee5 also offer many more valuable travel, airline, and hotel benefits that can make every trip more luxurious – like exclusive hotel benefits and access to more than 1,400 lounges in over 140 countries, across 650 cities as of 9/2021 with The Global Lounge Collection®.

-But now the Platinum Card also offers a suite of new benefits that can help make life more rewarding, even at home.
-For example, Card Members can enjoy an annual $240 Digital Entertainment Credit across several digital entertainment partners, such as Audible, Peacock, SiriusXM®, and The New York Times (including digital or print news, NYT Games, and NYT Cooking).
-Statement credits are earned on a monthly basis of up to $20 and can be used toward eligible purchases at any qualifying entertainment partner.
-Enrollment is required.6 For more about the Card’s new everyday benefits, read how Platinum’s new lifestyle benefits can help make every day an adventure.
+The Platinum Card also offers a suite of benefits that can help make life more rewarding at home.
+For example, Card Members can enjoy an annual $240 Digital Entertainment Credit across several digital entertainment partners, such as Audible, Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, SiriusXM®, and The New York Times (including digital or print news, NYT Games, and NYT Cooking).
+When you pay with your card, statement credits are earned on a monthly basis of up to $20 and can be earned on purchases at any qualifying entertainment partner.
+Enrollment is required.6 For more about the Card’s everyday benefits, read “How Platinum’s Elevated Lifestyle Benefits Can Help Make Every Day an Adventure.”

 Consider The Platinum Card if: you’re looking to get the most out of life, whether you want to stay inspired at home, enjoy luxurious travel benefits on the road, or both.

 Interested in earning Membership Rewards points for the purchases you make every day?
-These three American Express Cards – Blue from American Express, Amex EveryDay, and Amex EveryDay Preferred – reward you for regular spending, from restocking the fridge to filling the gas tank and more.
+These two American Express Cards – Amex EveryDay and Amex EveryDay Preferred – reward you for regular spending, from restocking the fridge to filling the gas tank and more.
 Your spending earns Membership Rewards points that can be redeemed in a variety of ways, such as travel, gift Cards, and statement credits.

 Amex EveryDay Credit Card.
 This Credit Card will get you 2X points/dollar spent at supermarkets on up to $6,000 in yearly purchases.
 You’ll also get 2X points/dollar for purchases made through Amex Travel.
 Other purchases get 1 point per dollar spent.
 But if you use your Card for 20 or more purchases within a billing period, you can get a 20% point bonus on that month’s purchases.
-There’s no annual fee, and right now Amex EveryDay offers a 0% introductory APR on purchases for 15 months from the date of account opening, then a variable APR of between 12.99% and 23.99%.8
+There’s no annual fee.7

-Consider the Amex EveryDay Card if: you’re interested in a Card that allows you to earn rewards for everyday purchases like groceries, don’t want to pay an annual fee, and might benefit from a temporary 0% intro APR promotion.8
+Consider the Amex EveryDay Card if: you’re interested in a Card that allows you to earn rewards for everyday purchases like groceries and don’t want to pay an annual fee.7

 Amex EveryDay Preferred Credit Card.
 Get 3X at supermarkets up to $6,000 in yearly purchases, 2X at gas stations and Amex Travel, 1 point on other eligible purchases, and a 50% points bonus for 30+ purchases in a billing period.
-It comes with a $95 annual fee.9 Amex EveryDay Preferred also offers a 0% intro APR on purchases for the first 12 months of Card Membership, followed by a variable APR of 12.99% to 22.99%.9
+It comes with a $95 annual fee.8

-Consider Amex EveryDay Preferred if: you’re interested in a Credit Card that offers more rewards for spending at supermarkets and gas stations, and you may benefit from a 0% intro APR.9
+Consider Amex EveryDay Preferred if: you’re interested in a Credit Card that offers more rewards for spending at supermarkets and gas stations.8

 If earning points isn’t for you – or you want to expand the ways you can earn Credit Card benefits – American Express offers three Cards that earn you cash back on all eligible purchases.
 Instead of earning points that you can then redeem for a number of options, cash back can be redeemed for statement credits – effectively earning you a discount on every purchase.
 Each Card has different potential bonus categories, outlined below, so you can find the right cash back Card to match your spending habits.

 Cash Magnet Card.
 Perhaps the most straightforward of American Express’ cash back Cards is the Cash Magnet, with unlimited 1.5% cash back on all eligible purchases.
-There’s no annual fee,10 and you can get a 0% intro APR on purchases for the first 15 months of Card Membership, then a variable APR of 13.99% to 23.99%.10
+There’s no annual fee.9

-Consider the Cash Magnet Card if: you want to earn rewards in the form of cash back instead of points, you like simplicity, don’t want to pay an annual fee, and may benefit from the 0% intro APR.10
+Consider the Cash Magnet Card if: you want to earn rewards in the form of cash back instead of points, you like simplicity, and don’t want to pay an annual fee.9

-Consider the Blue Cash Everyday Card if: you want a no-annual-fee grocery and gas rewards Card that earns you cash back instead of points, and you may benefit from the 0% intro APR.11
+Consider the Blue Cash Everyday Card if: you want a no-annual-fee grocery, gas, and online retail rewards Card that earns you cash back instead of points, in addition to select streaming and meal-kit credits.

 Blue Cash Preferred Card.
 Blue Cash Preferred offers cash back opportunities on additional spending categories like streaming subscriptions and transit.
 With the Card’s $95 annual fee12 come a variety of reward opportunities that can be especially valuable for families and those who use a lot of streaming services, tend to cook at home, value wellness, or even commute to work.
 For example, with this Card you can get:

-Consider the Blue Cash Preferred Card if: you tend to spend a lot at grocery stores and gas stations, love your streaming services, and may benefit from its 0% intro APR.12
+Consider the Blue Cash Preferred Card if: you tend to spend a lot at grocery stores and gas stations, love your streaming services, and may benefit from the Equinox+ credit.12

 The best American Express Card for you depends on where you spend your money, how much you typically spend, and how you like to earn your rewards.
 American Express offers multiple Card types – travel and dining, everyday spending, and cash back – each with a unique mix of rewards and benefits so you can find the best match for your purchasing preferences.